jcubic/jquery.splitter/README.md

 </div>
 ```

+## Limitations

-**Note**: You need to set the height of the container for splitter to work.
+You need to set the height of the container for splitter to work.

 You can use this css: